joelchrono12/joelchrono12.ml/_posts/2023-01-21-my-favorite-podcasts-of-2022.md

 # 3. Your Own Backyard

 This is a serious one, a true crime story that only recently found some sense of closure.
-Its the story of the disappearance of Kristin Smart, and how incredibly convoluted the investigation of he case went.
+Its the story of the disappearance of Kristin Smart, and how incredibly convoluted the investigation of the case went.
 Even if there really seems to be a single suspect.
 Its a really interesting series, which you may want to give a listen to if you are into true crime.
 The host is Chris Lambert, and he did such a wonderful job, approaching with victims and witnesses in a very respectful manner and professionalism.
 Full of twists and turns, I am glad I got to know this story that finally reached its end, even if its not a truly happy one.

 [Website Link](https://www.yourownbackyardpodcast.com/) | [RSS Feed](https://yourownbackyard.libsyn.com/rss)